nmayorov/tetris-game/README.md

 A simple tetris game implemented for self-education purposes.
+Here is a [link](https://youtu.be/-8teaOoZdxA) to a video with gameplay for illustration.

 Code organization
 -----------------

 The game logic is implemented in `tetris.cpp`.
+The exact game rules and mechanics are figured from several wikis about Tetris.

 Class `Piece` represents a game piece ("tetrimino"), it defines how a piece rotates and kicks off obstacles.